 Before starting at the University of Miami, Crum was the Assistant Men’s Basketball Coach and the Academic Coach at Edward Waters University for the Teacher Education and Urban Studies Department.
 Crum’s responsibilities included counseling and advising students and student-athletes regarding their academic and career goals, as well as personal concerns.
 Before his tenure at Edward Waters University, Crum was the Assistant Men’s Basketball Coach at Talladega College under the leadership of the 2018 GCAC Men’s Basketball Coach of the Year, Fred Summers.
 While there, Crum contributed to the overall development of Devonte Dixon, SG NAIA Men’s Basketball All-American, Honorable Mention GCAC Player of the Year, and the all-defensive team.
 Crum also helped shape the experience of Khaliel Spearman, SG GCAC Second Team All-Conference.
-Crum monitored and managed the academic progress of the men’s basketball team members, who earned an average GPA of 2.9.
+In addition, Crum monitored and managed the academic progress of the men’s basketball team members, who earned an average GPA of 2.9.
 Further, 20% of the basketball student-athletes achieved Dean’s Honor Roll recognition.

-Before his experience at Talladega College, Crum served for several years as a classroom teacher, athletic coach, and athletic director at various high schools in Florida, Georgia, and Tennessee.
-Crum was the Tennessee Preparatory Academy Assistant Boys’ Basketball Coach for the National High School and Fifth Year (Post Grad) Basketball Programs.
+Before his experience at Talladega College, Crum served several years as a classroom teacher, athletic coach, and athletic director at various high schools in Florida, Georgia, and Tennessee.
+In addition, Crum was the Tennessee Preparatory Academy Assistant Boys’ Basketball Coach for the National High School and Fifth Year (Post Grad) Basketball Programs.
 While there, he developed Chris Sodom, who was the seven foot three inches tall Georgetown University signee & Will Magnum UMKC – California.

 Before working at the Tennessee Preparatory Academy, Crum was the Assistant Men’s Basketball Coach at Lincoln Trail College in Robinson, Illinois, where he was the overseer of recruitment and team academics.
 Crum recruited and developed Sam Mack, Jr. of Southern University and son of Sam Mack, Sr., who played with five different NBA teams over ten years and had a 20-year international basketball career.